makdadejene/sas-event-proj/README.md

 ## Project Overview

 Quad allows students to post and browse campus events.
 Users can create events with a title, description, date, time, tags, and optionally an image.
 Events can be sorted by date or alphabetically.
+Events can also be filtered by tags and are sorted by upvotes.
+Users can also sign in using google and are able to edit/delete events.

 ## Features